-On May 5, 2008, the Russian Parliament adopted new legislation that requires prior approval for the development by a foreign investor of any subsoil deposit containing gold reserves of 50 tons or more or for the direct or indirect acquisition by a foreign investor of more than 10% of the voting shares (or other means of control) of a Russian company that uses such a subsoil deposit.
+On May 7, 2008, new legislation came into force that requires prior approval for the development by a Russian company, controlled by foreign investor, of any subsoil deposit containing gold reserves of 50 tons or more or for the direct or indirect acquisition by a foreign investor of more than 10% of the voting shares (or other means of control) of a Russian company that uses such a subsoil deposit.
 The legislation could have a significant impact upon the Company's ability to further develop the East and West Kupol Licenses through its participation in the proposed Kupol JV.
 It is possible that this legislation may cause the Company, Kinross and CUE to make changes to the structure and terms of the proposed Kupol JV in order to comply with the legislation or receive approval under it.
 Such changes may be material and there can be no assurance that the Kupol JV will proceed as proposed.
-In addition, if the Kupol JV proceeds and Kupol Opco were to identify and seek to develop a deposit containing gold reserves of 50 tons or more, approval of the Russian regulatory body would be required for development of that deposit.
-There can be no assurance that such approval would be granted on acceptable terms or at all and the new legislation provides that if the approval is not granted, the compensation payable to Kupol Opco would be limited to the expenses incurred in the course of exploration.
-See "Description of the Business - Regulatory and Environmental - Russia" and "Description of the Business - Interest in the Principal Properties - East and West Kupol Licenses Joint Venture".
+In addition, if the Kupol JV proceeds and Kupol Opco was to identify and seek to develop a deposit containing gold reserves of 50 tons or more, approval of the Russian regulatory body would be required for development of that deposit.
+There can be no assurance that such approval would be granted on acceptable terms or at all and the new legislation provides that if the approval is not granted, the compensation payable to Kupol Opco would be limited to the expenses incurred in the course of exploration and certain additional premium, not necessarily corresponding to the market value of the relevant property.
+See "Description of the Business - Regulatory and Environmental -Russia" and "Description of the Business - Interest in the Principal Properties - East and West Kupol Licenses Joint Venture".